portworx/px-docs/_includes/px-k8s-prereqs.md

 **Key-value store**

 Portworx uses a key-value store for it's clustering metadata.
 Please have a clustered key-value database (etcd or consul) installed and ready.
-For etcd installation instructions refer this [doc](/maintain/etcd.html).
+For etcd installation instructions refer to [this doc](/maintain/etcd.html).

+**Storage**

+Portworx requires dedicated storage.
+Please ensure at least one node in the cluster has extra storage available, in a form of unformatted partition or a disk-drive.

 **Shared mounts**